 - Prioritize healing.
 If your frustrations stem from deeper wounds, it’s time to heal them.
 Don’t let the way others attempt to injure you make you injure others too.
 Don’t let old hurts fester and infect your life.
 It’s time to dig to the root of your problems and heal yourself from the inside, out.
 Bonus: Get help.
 Find someone you can trust and who will listen to you with compassion, whether a friend or a professional counselor, and talk with them.
 There’s no shame in getting help.
 We all need it.
 If you’re feeling hopeless, helpless, irritable, worried and/or sad most of the time, uninterested in things you used to enjoy, or have thoughts of harming yourself or someone else, get support immediately.
 Talk with your doctor or contact a service such as 211.org which can help you find local support services.
 You deserve the support you need to take care of yourself.

 There are many ways to nurture yourself.
 They don’t have to be flashy, expensive, obvious gestures, such as going to the spa every week or taking an extended vacation.
-You might not be able to go to the spa every week or take an extended vacation, but you can optimize those hidden pockets of time throughout your day.
-Deliberating making the time you need to nurture yourself – even if just a few minutes here and there throughout the day – can make a world of difference in your ability to feel better.
+You might not be able book a solo-getaway trip, but you can optimize those hidden pockets of time throughout your day.
+Deliberately making the time you need to nurture yourself – even if just a few minutes here and there throughout the day – can make a world of difference in feeling better.

 Nurturing your family begins with you.
 If you want others to treat you well, treat yourself well first.
 Nurturing yourself transforms you and your parenting.
 As they say in the airline safety demonstration on airplanes, you have to put on your own oxygen mask before you can help those around you.